padaungthar/ai-based-telecom_FWA_01/README.md

 # 🎯 Objective:
 Use AI to predict failures or degradation of FWA devices (like CPEs, antennas, small cells) based on sensor and operational data.

-This kind of model would help telecom companies schedule preventive maintenance — before customers experience outages!
+This model would help telecom companies schedule preventive maintenance before customers experience outages!

 # 📋 Dataset Description: